kjell/mcn-2020-git-haiku/index.md

-The first day of the year:
+In the twilight rain
-in dusky night
+the scent of flowers floating
-Murmuring Mogami
+from the kiri tree.